-Taking a chance on growing this varietal on the hillsides of Pritchard Hill and following the old adage that ‘Syrah likes a view’ they planted 4 acres of Syrah from cuttings originating in the Côte-Rôtie and Hermitage regions of France.
+Taking a chance on growing this variety on the hillsides of Pritchard Hill and following the old adage that ‘Syrah likes a view’ they planted 4 acres of Syrah from cuttings originating in the Côte-Rôtie and Hermitage regions of France.

 This is a wine we had been wanting to try for quite some time.

 The 2015 Colgin IX Estate Syrah (100% varietal) is noticeably dark in the glass.
 The bouquet has incredible depth of aroma – it is meaty at times, with aromas of bacon fat, then becomes more floral along with notes of chocolate and hints of crushed pepper.
 Also an additional spice component (cardamom).
 Flavors of blackberry along with a white pepper nuance that shows more towards the finish.
 Savory with somewhat chewy tannins.
-This wine shows pure varietal characteristics – in our notes we wrote “tastes like a Syrah should taste”.
-This is a beautiful and rare wine raising the bar on what can be done with this varietal and perhaps an unexpected offering to those not intimately familiar with Colgin.
+This wine shows pure variety characteristics – in our notes we wrote “tastes like a Syrah should taste”.
+This is a beautiful and rare wine raising the bar on what can be done with this variety and perhaps an unexpected offering to those not intimately familiar with Colgin.

 And as an interesting side note, Syrah’s from the northern Rhone were historically co-fermented with Viognier with the primary purpose to increase alcohol – with ancillary benefits including increasing the depth of color and aroma and tannin management.